bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-06-water-lilies.md

 _Equally striking is the lack of an adult perspective._

 I started writing scenes with the characters’ parents in them but I quickly found it boring.
 The complex relationship between teenagers and adults lies at the heart of the French tradition of teen movies from Truffaut’s _Les Quatre Cents Coups_ to Pialat’s _A nos amours_.
 But I decided I’d rather not talk about it at all and so I dispensed with it after the first draft.
 I also wanted everyone to identify with a 15-year-old girl and adult characters would have allowed them to find refuge elsewhere.

-**Interview by Jason Wood, _Sight & Sound_, April 2008*
+**Interview by Jason Wood, _Sight & Sound_, April 2008**

 **Timeline: Céline Sciamma**

-<![if !supportLists]>· <![endif]> Céline Sciamma is born in Pontoise, a suburb of Paris, in 1978.
+Céline Sciamma is born in Pontoise, a suburb of Paris, in 1978.

-<![if !supportLists]>· <![endif]> She studies French literature before enrolling at Paris’s famous film school La Fémis.
+She studies French literature before enrolling at Paris’s famous film school La Fémis.

-<![if !supportLists]>· <![endif]> While at La Fémis, she writes her first script, _Water Lilies_, a coming-of-age tale about a 15-year-old girl and her growing attraction to the star of the local synchronised swimming team.
+While at La Fémis, she writes her first script, _Water Lilies_, a coming-of-age tale about a 15-year-old girl and her growing attraction to the star of the local synchronised swimming team.
 She is encouraged by filmmaker Xavier Beauvois to direct it.

-<![if !supportLists]>· <![endif]> _Water Lilies_ (2007), starring Adèle Haenel, premieres in the Un Certain Regard sidebar at the 2007 Cannes Film Festival.
+_Water Lilies_ (2007), starring Adèle Haenel, premieres in the Un Certain Regard sidebar at the 2007 Cannes Film Festival.

-<![if !supportLists]>· <![endif]> She directs _Pauline_ (2010) for a government-sponsored collection of five short films dealing with homophobia.
+She directs _Pauline_ (2010) for a government-sponsored collection of five short films dealing with homophobia.

-<![if !supportLists]>· <![endif]> Sciamma’s second feature, _Tomboy_ (2011), focuses on a ten-year-old girl who moves to a new neighbourhood and presents herself as a boy.
+Sciamma’s second feature, _Tomboy_ (2011), focuses on a ten-year-old girl who moves to a new neighbourhood and presents herself as a boy.
 Sciamma writes and shoots the film on a small budget in just three months.

-<![if !supportLists]>· <![endif]> The last film in her coming-of-age trilogy, _Girlhood_ (2014), premieres at Cannes. ‘_Water Lilies_ was about the beginning of teenage-hood; _Tomboy_, the end of childhood; and this one is about the end of teenage-hood,’ she told _Sight & Sound_ about her _banlieue_-set story about a black teenager who joins an all-girl gang.
+The last film in her coming-of-age trilogy, _Girlhood_ (2014), premieres at Cannes. ‘_Water Lilies_ was about the beginning of teenage-hood; _Tomboy_, the end of childhood; and this one is about the end of teenage-hood,’ she told _Sight & Sound_ about her _banlieue_-set story about a black teenager who joins an all-girl gang.
 Sciamma shoots it in CinemaScope, finding her cast on the streets.

-<![if !supportLists]>· <![endif]> Sciamma writes scripts for André Téchiné’s _Being 17_ (2016) and the French/Swiss stop-motion animation _My Life as a Courgette_ (2016).
+Sciamma writes scripts for André Téchiné’s _Being 17_ (2016) and the French/Swiss stop-motion animation _My Life as a Courgette_ (2016).

-<![if !supportLists]>· <![endif]> In 2015 she becomes co-president of the French Society of Film Directors, and in 2018 is one of the organisers of the women’s protest against inequality at the Cannes Film Festival.
+In 2015 she becomes co-president of the French Society of Film Directors, and in 2018 is one of the organisers of the women’s protest against inequality at the Cannes Film Festival.

-<![if !supportLists]>· <![endif]> Her fourth feature _Portrait of a Lady on Fire_ wins the Best Screenplay award at Cannes 2019.
+Her fourth feature _Portrait of a Lady on Fire_ wins the Best Screenplay award at Cannes 2019.

-<![if !supportLists]>· <![endif]> Sciamma’s fifth feature _Petite maman_ premieres at the Berlin Film Festival in March 2021.
+Sciamma’s fifth feature _Petite maman_ premieres at the Berlin Film Festival in March 2021.

-_Sight & Sound_, March 2020
+**_Sight & Sound_, March 2020**

-<![endif]-->
+<br><br>

-**WATER LILIES (NAISSANCE DES PIEUVRES)**
+**WATER LILIES (NAISSANCE DES PIEUVRES)**<br>

-Un film de: Céline Sciamma
+Un film de: Céline Sciamma<br>

-©/Presented by: Productions Balthazar
+©/Presented by: Productions Balthazar<br>

 With the participation of:
-Centre national de la cinématographie, Canal+
+Centre national de la cinématographie, Canal+<br>

-With the support of: Région Île de France
+With the support of: Région Île de France<br>

-With the participation of: ARTE, Cofinova 3
+With the participation of: ARTE, Cofinova 3<br>

 Distributor: Haut et Court Distribution